schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Refinery

-A logging equipment operator rinses a notification at a all-round bathroom.
+A logging equipment operator rinses a notification at an all-round bathroom.

 ## College